Harsha2139/airport-management.c/README.md

 ---

+🛠️ Compilation & Execution

+✅ Step 1: Save your file

+Save your program as:

+airport management.c

+✅ Step 2: Compile the program
+gcc airport management.c -o project

+✅ Step 3: Run the program

+./project
+2. Running the Program

+Once it compiles without errors, you can run the executable:

+On Linux/macOS:

+Bash
+./airport-management

+On Windows:

+Bash
+airport-management.exe

 ## ✅ Conclusion

 This project demonstrates how linked lists can be used to efficiently manage dynamic data like flights and passengers.
 It performs CRUD operations and simulates real-world airport management in a simple and effective way.